Flex-Ed: Think before you "double dip" with your FSA!

 Whether you're new to flexible spending accounts (FSAs) or consider yourself to be a tax-free wizard, you've probably been warned about "double dipping."
 And if you've read the fine print on any claim you've submitted, you may have already stated you won't double dip.

-Basically, double dipping is being reimbursed for the same expense twice, which can happen a lot of ways when managing your FSA.
-While it's not technically illegal, it's highly unethical and could get you in serious trouble with your employer.
+Basically, double dipping is being reimbursed for the same expense twice, which can happen a lot of ways when managing your FSA, and can land you in serious trouble.

 Why?
 Because by claiming FSA reimbursement you're unable to seek payment for things already paid for pre-tax, or things you intend to pay with another tax-free health account.
 This can happen without even knowing it.

 It's up to your employer to hire an administrator to make sure plans are compliant with the IRS.
 The IRS says employers (or administrators) have to ask for a written guarantee by the participant that they will not double dip.

 If double dipping goes by unnoticed by the administrator, the whole plan could be considered non-compliant and everyone in your company could lose the benefit.

 Even worse, if the FSA plan was found to be out of compliance, all those tax-free benefits could instantly become taxable to employees.
 And we wouldn't want to be the person responsible for that mistake.
 So, let's explore the most common ways double dipping can happen and how you can avoid it.